Quasiperiodic Floquet-Thouless energy pump

-In Fig.~\ref{f2}(c), we plot the maximal value of the effective spectral density obtained from a set of $15$ time-evolved single-particle states with initial positions $x_{\rm i}$ randomly chosen within the middle third of the chain, using the same parameters as considered in panels (ab).
-To compute $\gamma $, we approximated the $N\to \infty$ limit by setting $N$ to $N_0= 10\zs000$.
-As an illustration, in Fig.~\ref{f2}(d), we plot $\rho_{N_0}(\omega)$ for two parameter sets where $\gamma $ is small (upper) and large (lower), respectively; the parameters are indicated with arrows in Fig.~\ref{f2}(c).
-Although Fig.~\ref{f2}(b) does not conclusively indicate whether spatial delocalization is present for $W\gtrsim 1.5\omega_1$, the data in Fig.~\ref{f2}(c) show that the system undergoes frequency delocalization throughout the entire topological phase boundary.
-This behavior reveals a rich interplay of spatial and frequency localization in the topological transition.
+Fig.~\ref{f2}(c) shows the maximal value of $\gamma $ obtained from $15$ time-evolved single-particle states with initial positions $x_{\rm i}$ randomly chosen within the middle third of the system.
+We used the same parameters as considered in panels (a-b), and set $N$ to $N_0=10\zs000$.
+As an illustration, in Fig.~\ref{f2}(d), we plot $\rho_{N_0}(\omega)$ for two parameter sets [indicated with arrows in Fig.~\ref{f2}(c)] where $\gamma $ is large (upper) and small (lower), respectively.
+Although Fig.~\ref{f2}(b) does not conclusively indicate whether spatial delocalization is present for $W\gtrsim 3\omega_1$, Fig.~\ref{f2}(c) shows that the system undergoes frequency delocalization throughout the entire topological phase boundary.

-{\it Realization in driven two-level system --- } We now propose {a dimensionally-reduced} realization of the FTEP in an experimentally accessible platform, namely a two-level system (qubit) driven by three incommensurate modes.
-The FTEP model of Eq.~\eqref{eq:model} is mapped to this platform by taking the limit of zero disorder, and replacing spatial crystal momentum with the phase of a third driving mode: $e^{ik} \to e^{i\omega_3 t}$~\cite{Qi_2008}.
-When the frequencies $\omega_{1},\omega_2$, and $\omega_3$ are sufficiently incommensurate, the generalized Floquet eigenstates of the system remain localized due to the quasi-disorder of the lattice in the three-dimensional Fourier harmonic space.
-The analysis below Eq.~\eqref{eq:micromotion} thereby also yields the topological index $\nu$ for this model, defined by Eq.~\eqref{eq:WnDef} with $\theta$ replaced by the phase $\phi_3 = \omega_3 t$ of the third driving field~\cite{Ho_1983,Quasi_Luck88,Quasi_Casati89,Quasi_Blekher92,Quasi_Else20}.
+{\it Realization in a driven two-level system --- } Here we propose {a dimensionally-reduced} experimental realization of the QFTEP in a two-level system (qubit) driven by three incommensurate modes.
+The model presented in the introduction is mapped to this platform by taking the limit of zero disorder, and replacing spatial crystal momentum with the phase of a third driving mode: $e^{ik} \to e^{i\omega_3 t}$~\cite{Qi_2008}.
+When the frequencies $\omega_{1},\omega_2$, and $\omega_3$ are sufficiently incommensurate, the generalized Floquet eigenstates of the system remain localized due to the quasi-disorder of the lattice in the three-dimensional frequency space~\cite{Ho_1983,Quasi_Luck88,Quasi_Casati89,Quasi_Blekher92,Hatami_2016,Else_2020,SOM}.
+The analysis below Eq.~\eqref{eq:micromotion} thereby also yields the topological index $\nu$ for this model, defined by Eq.~\eqref{eq:WnDef} with $\theta$ replaced by the phase $\phi_3 = \omega_3 t$ of the third driving field.
+In the SOM we provide data from numerical simulations that confirm the 3-mode driven qubit model described above supports a topologically nontrivial regime characterized by $\nu=1$.
+Edges can naturally be incorporated into the qubit realization \fnrm{above} by replacing one or more of the driving modes by quantized cavity modes, whose vacuum states define a natural edge.